cannikin/twimage/README.md

     gem 'twimage'

-Instantiate the appropriate service and give it the standard URL returned by that service:
+Of without bundler:

+    gem install twimage

+Now simply take the standard URL that is posted to Twitter and tell Twimage to go get it:

     result = Twimage.get('http://instagr.am/p/EHqLG/')